Kamran-Afzali/Kamran-Afzali.github.io/_posts/fep_emotion.md

 We formalize this concept through emotional meta-learning, wherein estimation uncertainty is not solely determined by free-energy but also by the rate of change of free-energy.
 Specifically, when the free-energy associated with posterior beliefs about states at a particular level in the agent's hierarchical model increases, the posterior certainty about these states decreases.
 This implies that decreasing evidence for the agent's estimates of states of the world indicates excessive confidence in those states.
 Emotional regulation of uncertainty is framed as meta-learning to emphasize that learning is influenced by the consequences of learning, particularly the rate of change of variational free-energy.
 Importantly, this scheme is not tied to any specific generative model, as expectations about states are optimized with respect to variational free-energy either at an evolutionary timescale or during experience-dependent learning.

-While this emotionally regularized update scheme may seem ad hoc, it aligns with several key heuristics in optimization literature, particularly regularization schemes.
-These schemes, such as Levenberg Marquardt Regularization, decrease the learning rate or gradient descent when the objective function being optimized does not change as expected.
+The emotional update presented here it aligns with several key heuristics in optimization literature, particularly regularization schemes.
+These schemes, such as _Levenberg Marquardt Regularization_, decrease the learning rate or gradient descent when the objective function being optimized does not change as expected.
 Typically, this regularization adjusts the relative precision of the data, making more cautious updates in response to adverse changes in the objective function, such as the free energy in our scheme.
 Importantly, in a hierarchical setting, this adaptation in the rate of optimization or learning at various levels of the hierarchical model can lead to adaptive changes in the agent's behavior and perception.

 ### References